ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz: Conclusion

 \section{Conclusion}

-In 2010-2011, we initiated a survey of exoplanets and brown dwarfs in a quest to detect and characterize their radio emissions, and thereby gain insight into their magnetic activity, magnetic fields, and surrounding plasma environments.
-The results of the UCD portion of the survey were presented previously \citep{rou12,rou13}.
-In this third installment in the Radio Observations of Magnetized Exoplanets (ROME) series, we take a step back from analyzing the details of a particularly interesting exoplanetary system, HD 189733A/B/b (ROME I and II), and present the results of the entire exoplanet portion of the survey conducted at AO.
-This survey sought two types of radio emission.
-The first type are those powered by stellar wind interactions with exoplanet magnetospheres, leading to the generation of Jupiter-like auroral radio emissions powered by the electron cyclotron maser (ECM).
-The second type are those generated by tidal or magnetic star-planet interactions with close-in exoplanets that may induce enhanced coronal, transition region, chromospheric, and photospheric activity in their host stars.
-Such activity may generate powerful ECM or gyrosynchotron flares that are phased to the exoplanet orbit.
+In this third installment in the Radio Observations of Magnetized Exoplanets (ROME) series, we step back from analyzing the details of a particularly interesting exoplanetary system that may engage in star-planet interactions, HD 189733 A/B/b (ROME I and II), and present the complete results of our 2010-2011 survey that sought to detect and characterize stellar radio emissions that may be caused by magnetic star-planet interactions with close-in exoplanets.
+These interactions may induce enhanced coronal, transition region, chromospheric, and photospheric activity in their host stars.
+Such activity may generate powerful ECM or gyrosynchrotron flares phased to the exoplanet orbit.

-Our survey leveraged the best technology to date: the exquisitely sensitive 305-m Arecibo radio telescope.
-With this telescope, we targeted 17 apparently exoplanet-hosting systems, some with multiple exoplanets.
-We targeted systems with massive exoplanets because their greater mass and reservoir of internal energy may drive more powerful convective dynamos that may generate stronger magnetic fields than generally has been anticipated.
-Eight of our systems also feature an exoplanet within 0.1 au of its host star to maximize the probability of creating star-planet interactions.
-Our survey was conducted at 4.2-5.2 GHz, in order to search for stronger magnetic fields and because this frequency range is optimal for the detection of solar radio emissions.
-We leveraged the Mock Spectrometers to construct dynamic spectra in all four Stokes parameters.
-Both ECM and gyrosynchrotron activity are characterized by circularly polarized emissions; thus the selection of events based on circular polarization fractions $\gtrsim$10\% also acts as an RFI mitigation strategy.
-All targets were observed for $\lesssim$2 hrs, the maximum amount of time it takes for them to transit the fixed dish.
+The survey targeted eight systems that have exoplanet companions within $a\lesssim$0.1 au of the host star.
+This survey leveraged the exquisitely sensitive 305 m Arecibo radio telescope tuned to 4.2-5.2 GHz to search for strong stellar magnetic fields and probe the optimal frequency range for the detection of ECM and gyrosynchrotron solar radio flares.
+Dynamic spectra in all four Stokes parameters from the Mock spectrometers were used to search for $\gtrsim10$\% circularly polarized ECM and gyrosynchrotron emission and to mitigate RFI.
+All targets were observed for $\lesssim$2 hrs, the maximum time for them to transit the fixed dish.